When to visit the vet?

 There is currently no cure for cerebellar hypoplasia, as the structural changes in the brain are irreversible.
 Treatment instead focuses on supporting the dog in managing the symptoms and improving the quality of life.

-Medications can be used to alleviate specific symptoms.
-For example, medications that reduce muscle tremors or improve overall muscle tone can be helpful.
-It is important that the veterinarian adjusts the medication individually and checks it regularly to achieve the best results.
+Medications can be used to relieve certain symptoms.
+Medications may reduce muscle tremors or improve overall muscle tone.
+It is important that the veterinarian adjusts the medication individually and reviews it regularly to achieve the best results.

 Prognosis and follow-up care